nikshepsvn/ScatterFly/README.md

 1. Clone the repo
 2. install the only dependency, selenium (pip install selenium)
-3. run the script (python make_noise.py) when you start browsing the interet
+3. run the script (python make_noise.py) when you start browsing the internet
 4. close the window when your done

 Feel free to email me @ nikshepsvn@gmail.com if you have some feedback/suggestions!